Mayur-tiwari/docker-spring/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.star.agile.assignment.springboot-demoo' is invalid and this project uses 'com.star.agile.assignment.springbootdemoo' instead.
+* The original package name 'com.example.springboot-damo' is invalid and this project uses 'com.example.springbootdamo' instead.

 # Getting Started